Uchima Ansei ― Forest Byobu

 Uchima's woodblock prints have a complex composition with layers and layers of vividly harmonized and subtly blurred color surfaces, and despite their many colors, the entire image has a quiet elegance.

-In this exhibition, woodblock prints, oil paintings, and copperplate prints will be shown, and an exhibition catalog including representative works will be published (1,000 yen plus tax).
+In this exhibition, woodblock prints, oil paintings, and copperplate prints will be shown, and an exhibition catalog including representative works will be published.

 *The Aizu Museum at Waseda University will hold an exhibition "Japanese Artists of Postwar New York, Featuring Risaburo Kimura’s Metropolis", and Uchima's works will also be on display.